What is an Interim or Short Term AVO?

 If someone applies for an AVO against you, or the police apply on their behalf, you may be served with an interim or short term AVO while the matter is being dealt with further.

-An interim AVO is similar to a full AVO in that it restricts your behaviour and the contact you have with the alleged person in need of protection (PINOP), but it only lasts until the matter is officially decided.
+An interim AVO is similar to a full AVO in so far as it restricts your behaviour and the contact you have with the protected person.

 If you are facing a potential AVO and the matter is being heard at court it is essential that you attend your scheduled appearance.